manjavacas/melgym/README.md

 ## 🧰 Side projects

 The modification and query of MELCOR files is done with our tool [MELKIT](https://github.com/manjavacas/melkit/).
-Feel free to help us improve it!
+Feel free to help us improving it!